Polymarket Prediction

 Key Factors

-• Recent CPI data indicates slowing inflation.
+• Recent inflation data indicates moderation.

 Risk Factors